react-querybuilder/react-querybuilder/README.md

-  quoteFieldNamesWith?: string; // e.g. "`" to quote field names with backticks (useful if your field names have spaces) validator?: QueryValidator; // function to validate the entire query (see [validator](#validator-optional)) fields?: { name: string; validator?: RuleValidator; [k: string]: any }[]; // This can be the same Field[] passed to <QueryBuilder />, but really all you need to provide is the name and validator for each field fallbackExpression?: string; // this string will be inserted in place of invalid groups for "sql", "parameterized", and "mongodb" formats (defaults to '(1 = 1)' for "sql" and "parameterized", '$and:[{$expr:true}]' for "mongodb")
+  quoteFieldNamesWith?: string; // e.g. "`" to quote field names with backticks (useful if your field names have spaces) validator?: QueryValidator; // function to validate the entire query (see [validator](#validator-optional)) fields?: { name: string; validator?: RuleValidator; [k: string]: any }[]; // This can be the same Field[] passed to <QueryBuilder />, but really all you need to provide is the name and validator for each field fallbackExpression?: string; // this string will be inserted in place of invalid groups for "sql", "parameterized", "parameterized_named", and "mongodb" formats (defaults to '(1 = 1)' for "sql"/"parameterized"/"parameterized_named", '$and:[{$expr:true}]' for "mongodb") paramPrefix?: string; // this string will be placed in front of named parameters (aka bind variables) when using the "parameterized_named" format.
+Default is ":".
 }
 ```